0xlen/chalk/_posts/2020-10-20-zero-downtime-deployment-when-using-alb-ingress-controller-on-amazon-eks-and-prevent-502-error.md

 ## How to deploy Kubernetes with ALB Ingress Controller (AWS Load Balancer Controller)?

-Basically, the ALB Ingress Controller will be deployed as a Pod running on your worker node while continously monitor/watch your Pod and cluster state.
+Basically, the ALB Ingress Controller will be deployed as a Pod running on your worker node while continously monitor/watch your cluster state.
 Once there have any request for `Ingress`  object creation, ALB Ingress Controller will help you to manage and create Application Load Balancer resource.
 Here is a part of example for `v1.1.8` deployment manifest:

 ```yaml
 apiVersion: apps/v1